 How will L&Q sell my home?

-We’ll try to sell your home in eight weeks.
+We’ll try to sell your home within set period of time.
 This gives us a chance to offer the property to other first time buyers and to honour our agreement with the local authority.
 It also helps make sure you’re given an efficient and cost-effective service.
-You will need to have your home valued and take photos for the sale.
-We’ll advertise your home online and send mail outs to people who are already on our waiting list for a home.
+You will need to have your home valued and we will instruct an independent company to take professional photos of your home for the sale.
+They will also provide us with a floor plan and an Energy Performance Certificate.
+We’ll then advertise your home online.

-If we find a buyer for your home within those eight weeks, you’ll be charged an administration fee.
+If we find a buyer for your home, you’ll be charged an administration fee.
 This fee is Lease dependant and will be either 1% or 1.25% of the home’s full market value, plus VAT.
 This is a competitive fee compared to many estate agents.

-Please note that if L&Q don’t find a buyer for your share, you’ll be responsible for covering our solicitors’ costs as we’ll be waiving our retail admin fee.
+As the buyer for your property will not have been introduced by L&Q, you’ll be responsible for covering our solicitor costs as we’ll be waiving our resale admin fee.

 Will my home need to be valued?